ReactiveX/rxjs/doc/subject.md

 ## ReplaySubject

-A `ReplaySubject` is similar to a `BehaviorSubject` in that it can send current and new values to new subscribers, but it can also *record* a part of the Observable execution.
+A `ReplaySubject` is similar to a `CurrentValueSubject` in that it can send current and new values to new subscribers, but it can also *record* a part of the Observable execution.

 <span class="informal">A `ReplaySubject` records multiple values from the Observable execution and replays them to new subscribers.</span>